craigermcgreger/NTCIP_8008/docs/maintainer-responsibilities.md

-If the project includes documentation using MkDocs, the maintainer **shall** define a `docs/stylesheets/extra.css` file that defines the heading styles to be used for the body and the annexes (i.e., adding setion numbers in front of headings).
+If the project includes documentation using MkDocs, the maintainer **shall** define a `docs/stylesheets/extra.css` file that defines the heading styles to be used for the body and the annexes (i.e., adding section numbers in front of headings).

 The maintainer **shall** ensure that this badge only changes per the approval